Vijay Kumar Thakur

-Vijay Kumar Thakur is an Indian chemist, material scientist and Professor known for his research in the field of polymers, nanotechnology, manufacturing engineering, sustainable chemistry and materials science.
-He has published over 300 SCI journal articles, 52 Books and two USA patents.
+Vijay Kumar Thakur (born 17 December 1981) is an Indian chemist, material scientist and professor known for his research in the field of polymers, nanotechnology, manufacturing engineering, sustainable chemistry and materials science.
+He has published over 300 SCI journal articles, 52 Books and two US patents.
 He sits on the editorial board of several SCI journals.

 Early life

 Born and brought up in district Bilaspur, Himachal Pradesh, India, Vijay received all his education from government educational institutes.
 He completed BSc; BEd and MSc in Organic Chemistry from Himachal Pradesh University, Shimla.
 He further went on to completed PhD in Organic Chemistry from National Institute of Technology, Hamirpur.
 He worked as a postdoctoral fellow at Iowa State University, USA.